Plugg: 808s and drumming

-Chords and Melodies
+Chords and melodies

 Plugg music is characterized by its distinctive melodies, which often draw inspiration from retro Nintendo-style video game sounds.
 These melodies are typically multi-layered and feature heavy use of lush chords, xylophone tones, and soft synthesizer presets, such as synth pads.
 The drum programming in plugg music tends to be sparse, with frequent use of crash cymbals, TR-808 rimshots, maracas, accent snares, and occasional hi-hats.
 Instead of traditional kick drums, producers often rely on 808s.
 Claps in plugg beats are usually heavily low-pass filtered and muffled, serving as a substitute for conventional snares.

-Production Influences and Evolution
+Production influences and evolution

 Plugg production evolved from the style popularized by Zaytoven, who was known for incorporating piano and organ riffs alongside minimal drum arrangements.
 Beatpluggz, a prominent production collective, retained the minimalist and airy tone of Zaytoven's style while shifting the emphasis from organic instruments to synthetic sounds.
 They also expanded the rhythmic elements by introducing a wider variety of hi-hats, snares, and other percussion samples.
 Additionally, the 808s used in Beatpluggz-style production are generally harder and more prominent than those in Zaytoven's beats.

-Other Characteristics
+Other characteristics

-One of the defining features of plugg music is the use of the "Plug!" vocal sample, which originated as a producer tag for the Beatpluggz collective.
+One defining feature of plugg music is the use of the "Plug!" vocal sample, which originated as a producer tag for the Beatpluggz collective.
 Over time, this tag became widely adopted by producers influenced by the Beatpluggz style, even those unaffiliated with the collective.

 Vocally, plugg performers employ a range of styles, including aggressive and mellow rapping, whispering flows, DMV-style delivery, and melodic singing.

-Production Techniques and Tutorials
+Production techniques and tutorials

 Plugg beats are often created quickly and are considered relatively easy to replicate.
 Numerous tutorials on YouTube claim to teach producers how to create plugg beats in as little as six minutes.
 Before the rise of these tutorials, MexikoDro, a notable figure in the plugg scene, stated in an interview that he typically spends about 15 minutes on a beat—10 minutes for production and five minutes for mixing and mastering.
 Similarly, Zaytoven was known to complete beats within 5 to 10 minutes.